 As we are an amateur company and depend largely on ticket sales generated by casts and crews and by word of mouth, there are plenty of opportunities.
 Helping with the administration of ticket sales, front of house, set construction, costumes and assisting backstage during performances are just a few of the ways.
 Even if you have no interest in being on the stage, you can share in the magic and mystique which is live theatre.

 Are there recordings made of your shows, and are these available for sale and/or loan?

 Yes.
-Our performances are being recorded on DVDs by an independent company and these can be ordered online from this website.
+Our performances are recorded to DVD and CD by independent companies and these can be ordered online from this website.
 The Society has a library, the recorded archives of which are growing steadily.

 What are the benefits of being a member of the Society?

 You receive advance notice of shows and reduced ticket prices, a copy of the magazine TanTanTara! four times a year, social events throughout the year, and the opportunity to perform in shows.
 You are also entitled to vote at General Meetings and exercise the usual privileges of a member of an Incorporated Association.